asyncapi/spec/spec/asyncapi.md

 Primitives have an optional modifier property: `format`.
 The AsyncAPI specification uses several known formats to more finely define the data type being used.
-However, the `format` property is an open `string`-valued property, and can have any value to support documentation needs.
+However, the `format` property is an open `string`-valued property and can have any value to support documentation needs.
-Formats such as `"email"`, `"uuid"`, etc., can be used even though they are not defined by this specification.
+Formats such as `"email"`, `"uuid"`, etc., can be used even though this specification does not define them.
 Types that are not accompanied by a `format` property follow their definition from the JSON Schema.
 Tools that do not recognize a specific `format` MAY default back to the `type` alone, as if the `format` was not specified.